-As titas, we are also so over and done with the partying until early in the morning, or so we thought.
+As titas, we are, as expected, over and done with the partying until early in the morning—or so we thought.
 Safe to say more than half of us in the group aren't naturally-bred party animals.
 And it's not because we are against the thought, we simply are never the ones to initiate a night out that would requires a lot of physical movement and action.

 DO SO IN A FOREIGN PLACE

 When planning a party that's to be attended by titas, do so in a place that isn't any of your guests' hometown or work city.
 This means eliminating all possible fear of bumping into a client or colleague, or a friend of your parent's.
 Always remember that in the same way that it's easier to open up to strangers, it's easier to loosen up in foreign territory, too.

 I'll be honest and admit that even before our drinks were served, I was already sleepy.
 But then Big Bang songs—yes Big Bang, you read that right, South Korea's hottest hip-hop group and my favorite of all time—began playing, at once my energy skyrocketed to more than a hundred percent.
 It was impossible to sit still.
 And it was the same for the other titas.
 Each of us just needed to find our "jam", so to speak, that our bodies would naturally be inclined to dance to.

 So might as well choose a reputable place that has astounding taste in music.
 The more diverse, the better.

 Of course, this is a must.
 We're not longer young and full of health, so we need fuel.
 You have to stop pretending you're in your roaring twenties and can handle booze on an empty stomach.